NelcifranMagalhaes/rankingXD/README.md

 # RankingXD
 > See score of university and courses.

-An application web for see score of educational institutions.
+An application web for see scores of educational institutions.

 ## Installation